mguery/resume/index.md

 Provided support to Fortune 500s, small businesses, and SaaS startups.
 Handled all customer-facing parts, including onboarding, customer service, billing, product training, and troubleshooting.

 I'm an Atlanta-based Tech Implementation Consultant.
 I provide project support and help online service providers set up business software in a day so they can focus on what they do best.

+**Reviews**
+* "...Marjy completed the job in a timely and professional manner.
+Marjy helped me by saving time and money."
+* "...found the experience very easygoing.
+She is easy to work with."
+* "...an excellent teacher.
+I highly recommend her to guide you..."
+* "...unfailingly polite to the librarians she worked with and the students she was tutoring.
+Most notable was her patience with sometimes difficult patrons who could be frustrated in learning new computer skills."

+---

 ## [Experience]